kcui1995/pyPCET/README.md

 ```
 Here $\Delta G^{\rm o}$ is the PCET reaction free energy, $\varepsilon_\mu$ and $\varepsilon_\nu$ are the energies of reactant and product vibronic states $\mu$ and $\nu$, relative to their respective ground vibronic states.

 In general, this rate constant depends on the proton donor-acceptor separation $R$, and the overall PCET rate constant should be calculated as an average over $R$.
 This is not implemented in this module.
-However, users can easily write their own code to perform such average.
+However, users can easily write a outer loop to perform such average, as in examples 3 and 4.

 ## Installation
 To use the pyPCET module, simply download the code and add it to your `$PYTHONPATH` variable.